gustavobertolino/route-optmizer/README.md

 The most important endpoint is to **create routes solution**

-The strategy used is called 'Push Forward'
+The strategy used is called **Push Forward**, in which each order is picked up from available orders to initiates a new route.
+Then the solution loops through orders to find someone that presents harmony in terms of distance to the order initially inserted in the route.

 ![vrp-image](vehicle-routing-problem-image.png)